HTTPArchive/almanac.httparchive.org/src/content/en/2021/third-parties.md

 Note that using these definitions, third-party content served from a first-party domain is counted as first-party content.
 For example, self-hosting Google Fonts or `bootstrap.css` is counted as _first-party content_.

-Similarly, first-party content served from a third-party domain is counted as third-party content.
+Similarly, first-party content served from a third-party domain is counted as third-party content—assuming it passes the "more than 50 pages criteria", which it may well do based on domain, even if the resource itself is unique to that website.
 For example, first-party images served over a CDN on a third-party domain are considered _third-party content_.

 ### Third-party categories